vooora/policies-app-backend/README.md

 # Policies Sparkle Project Backend

 This Backend has been written in Flask and has been Deployed on [[Render](https://policies-app-backend.onrender.com/)](https://policies-app-backend-nlvo.onrender.com).
-The dataset is the sparkle_schemes directory.
+The dataset is the sparkle_schemes directory here [https://github.com/vooora/policies-app-backend/tree/main/sparkle_schemes](https://github.com/vooora/policies-app-backend/tree/main/sparkle_schemes)

 The prompts we have used to generate the response from the LLM can be found here: [https://github.com/vooora/policies-app-backend/blob/main/utils.py#L28](https://github.com/vooora/policies-app-backend/blob/main/utils.py#L28)